levon003/levon003.github.io/_posts/2024-09-30-two-cultures.md

 title:  "Two approaches to statistical modeling?"
 date:   2024-09-30
 tags: research statistics
-excerpt: "Three papers that break down the goals and approaches of statistical modeling."
+excerpt: "Three papers that break down the goals of statistical modeling."
 ---

 This post is a quick summary of three papers that break down the goals and approaches of statistical modeling.
-I find myself returning to these papers often, and I heartily recommend reading all three.
+I find myself returning to these papers often, and I heartily recommend reading all three:

-The three papers:

  - Breiman's ["Statistical Modeling: The Two Cultures"](https://projecteuclid.org/journals/statistical-science/volume-16/issue-3/Statistical-Modeling--The-Two-Cultures-with-comments-and-a/10.1214/ss/1009213726.full) (2001)
  - ["On Discriminative vs. Generative Classifiers: A comparison of logistic regression and naive Bayes"](https://papers.nips.cc/paper_files/paper/2001/hash/7b7a53e239400a13bd6be6c91c4f6c4e-Abstract.html) (2001)